-Odisha Media info Service (OMIS) Private Ltd and Odisha Diary Foundation (ODF) organizing annual Kalinga Literary Festival every year on the month of June.
-4thEdition in Kalinga Literary Festival (KLF) held on 11 and 12 June 2017 to celebrate this creative spirit of the Bhubaneswar and commemorate the literary diversity it offers, bringing it in conversation with the best minds in the world of literature within and outside of Odisha and India.
+Odisha Media info Service (OMIS) Private Ltd and Odisha Diary Foundation (ODF) organizing annual Kalinga Literary Festival every year to celebrate this creative spirit of the Bhubaneswar and commemorate the literary diversity it offers, bringing it in conversation with the best minds in the world of literature within and outside of Odisha and India.
 Academics, authors, political and social activists, lawmakers, government officials, corporate leaders, students and people from all walks of life will immerse in the vibrant atmosphere of the festival and exchange opinions on their favorite authors and works.
 Several eminent literary and film personalities are scheduled to attend the event.

 On 2017 Kalinga Literary Festival introduce Mystic Kalinga.
 In the first edition of Mystic Kalinga, we had several illustrious personalities sharing their ideas on different aspects of literature.
 They brought their local, regional, national and international experience to the platform and engaged with the cross-sections of the audience.